 This chart shows five generations, with Generation I being the “original TeSelle” for whatever particular piece of the TeSelle tree that you wish to analyze.
 Notice that by Generation V, only two of the 16 TeSelle descendants in Generation V still have the surname TeSelle.
 One of those two is a daughter, who will lose the TeSelle surname when she gets married.

-Therefore, under our simplistic assumptions of only two children per person, one male, and one female, there will only be one male with the surname TeSelle by the 5th generation.
+Therefore, under our simplistic assumptions of only two children per person, one male, and one female, there will only be one male and one female with the surname TeSelle born into the 5th generation.
 The actual Te Selle family tree started with Hermen te Selle, born as “Wijggers” in 1685.
 I am in the 8th generation of TeSelles.
-If we assume our hypothetical (and unrealistic) chart model and extrapolate it to the 8th generation, only one person of the 128 TeSelle descendants would still have the surname TeSelle!
+If we assume our hypothetical (and unrealistic) chart model and extrapolate it to the 8th generation, only one male and one female of the 128 TeSelle descendants born into the 8th generation would still have the surname TeSelle!

 Of course, the real world is not so simplistic.
 Most TeSelle ancestors came from families of many more than two children.
 Also, the number of boys and girls in each family was not evenly balanced.
 In the not-so-distant history of TeSelles in Nebraska, the three te Selle brothers who immigrated to Nebraska — Jan Hendrik te Selle, Gerrit Jan te Selle, and Harmen Jan te Selle — were three of seven brothers in their immediate family, with no sisters!
 However, Gerrit Jan te Selle’s son, Jan Albert te Selle had six daughters but no sons!

 We are working hard to expand the TeSelle Family Tree and incorporate the missing descendants into our family genealogy.
 Soon we will share more details of this expansion project.
-We are excited about connecting with more of our TeSelle relatives, and we think you will be, too.
+If you are one of these “missing” TeSelle descendants, or if you know someone who is, please use our Contact Form to help us connect more missing persons to our Family Tree.
+We are excited about connecting with more of our TeSelle relatives, and we hope you will be, too.